COINHOUSE TERMS AND CONDITIONS OF USE

 8.2 Service Offers

 The list of Services offered by COINHOUSE to its Customers may change over time.
-These Services are communicated to the Customer via the Website www.coinhouse.com, a Client Account, and or a Customer Service Officer.
+These Services are communicated to the Customer via the Website www.coinhouse.com and Mobile App a Client Account, and or a Customer Service Officer.

 Not all Services offered by COINHOUSE are available for all Crypto-assets offered.
 Some Services such as Deposit, Withdrawal, Conversion may be limited to certain Crypto-assets offered.
 Similarly, some Services may be restricted to a part of COINHOUSE’s Customers or may require a specific Customer Account, such as the Pay Account.
 The Customer should refer to the information provided on the Website, in particular when using a Service, to find out about any limitations, ask his Customer Service Officer or request information by email from Customer Service.